 I think our focus is to solve real problems.
 So I think from a consultancy perspective, you tend to see a focus on providing a solution, rather than solving the problem that you’ve specifically going in hand.
 And I think that’s something that we really want to drive through for the Transform risk and compliance segment of creativity is solving real industry life problems.
-And using technology innovation and data to help innovate and transform the risk management processes rather than to replace them and not add the value and drive the benefits that an organisation needs.
+And using technology innovation and data to help innovate and transform the risk management processes rather than to replace them and not add the value and drive the benefits that an organization needs.
 I think the solutions that we want to put in place, and that we’re working through with clients is really taking risk management from the beginning and aligning it to a business strategy.
-So you’ve got a very, very focused risk aligned business strategy that flows through the organisation and helps risk management have effective controls in place and proactively manage risk.
+So you’ve got a very, very focused risk aligned business strategy that flows through the organization and helps risk management have effective controls in place and proactively manage risk.
 So you end up with a very optimal risk management framework that’s able to support the business and be reactive to it in a way more dynamic way, I think you see lots of investment in the digital customer experience, you don’t see so much investment in risk management.
 So I think what we want to try and achieve as a set of solutions for our clients is wrapping risk management and compliance around the digital customer experience, and avoiding the additional costs and lack of value that’s driven by bolting on solutions to those more digital technologies that are being implemented in the front office.
 So forging and merging the two concepts together, rather than as two separate entities.

 Yeah, I think that’s a really interesting approach.
 What do you see that transformation means for the industry in a broader sense?
 And what are the top priorities?

 I think transformation means lots of different things to the industry.
 And I think it depends where clients are on their maturity scale.
-So at the bottom end of the maturity scale, you’ve got organisations that are just trying to stabilise their processes.
-So you’ve got organisations that are in a very heavy state of remediation.
+So at the bottom end of the maturity scale, you’ve got organizations that are just trying to stabilize their processes.
+So you’ve got organizations that are in a very heavy state of remediation.
 And transformation for them means just getting a stable set of processes that enables them to operate within their risk appetite.
-And then you’ve got at the extreme end of that maturity scale organisations that are really embracing digital technologies, and using robots and using machine learning using artificial intelligence, using predictive analytics to really drive the customer experience.
+And then you’ve got at the extreme end of that maturity scale organizations that are really embracing digital technologies, and using robots and using machine learning using artificial intelligence, using predictive analytics to really drive the customer experience.
 So I think transformation can mean so many different things to industry today, depending upon where they are in their own levels of maturity.
 I think the top priorities for the financial services today are twofold.
 It’s having an incredibly resilient operating model, at the same time, as driving down their cost base.
-And I think therein lies the challenge for many organisations, which is where the transformation strategy really, really helps.
+And I think therein lies the challenge for many organizations, which is where the transformation strategy really, really helps.
 Because to maintain a resilient operating model, whilst reducing your cost base is hard.
 And it needs good sound advice to help get through that journey.

 And what does it mean kind of for individuals as well?

 I think it means for individuals, we have to embrace a different mindset, I think there’s a completely different approach to managing your own career.
-I think there’s a culture of continuous learning that everybody needs to adopt, and be agile, I think, you know, being able to react to your environment is more important than it ever was today, and making sure that you’ve got those skills that the workforce, the organisation around you needs.
-So being very in tune with the trends of your organisation, and where you’re going, so that you can really maintain your relevance and really prove yourself a strong leader in these fairly adverse times that we’re operating in.
+I think there’s a culture of continuous learning that everybody needs to adopt, and be agile, I think, you know, being able to react to your environment is more important than it ever was today, and making sure that you’ve got those skills that the workforce, the organization around you needs.
+So being very in tune with the trends of your organization, and where you’re going, so that you can really maintain your relevance and really prove yourself a strong leader in these fairly adverse times that we’re operating in.

 Yeah, very, very good points.
 So when you think about leading companies, what are you seeing that they are doing in order to successfully transform?

-I’m seeing organisations be really successful when they’re embracing the concept of a virtual culture, and creating a future ready workforce.
+I’m seeing organizations be really successful when they’re embracing the concept of a virtual culture, and creating a future ready workforce.
 So to have a future ready workforce doesn’t mean rolling out new training.
 It means really thinking outside the box, it means co-creating with vendors, whether that’s a technology vendor, whether that’s a marketing vendor, but ultimately getting into a co-creation state of mind.
 So you’re not trying to solve the problem on your own, you’re trying to solve it with other people.
-Another really progressive idea is to create capacity and capability outside of your own organisation.
-So I’m starting to see organisations think about teaming up and creating a bench so that they can effectively manage their resources and make sure that they’re all fully occupied.
-I mean, if you think about JP Morgan and Bank of America sharing resources, those organisations that are starting to embrace those kind of revolutionary ideas are really starting to forge a way forward.
+Another really progressive idea is to create capacity and capability outside of your own organization.
+So I’m starting to see organizations think about teaming up and creating a bench so that they can effectively manage their resources and make sure that they’re all fully occupied.
+I mean, if you think about JP Morgan and Bank of America sharing resources, those organizations that are starting to embrace those kind of revolutionary ideas are really starting to forge a way forward.
 Particularly in the 21-22 timescale, where the workplace that we knew yesterday isn’t the workplace we’re going to know tomorrow.

 Really interesting.
 And look you’ve been involved in change and transformation projects for a very long time.
 When we’re transforming by its very nature means change.
 So how is change best handled?

 With extreme care and empathy.
 I think the people aspect of change is always forgotten and underestimated.
-So most organisations tend to focus on the process and technology elements of change, because it’s easy to rewrite a process.
+So most organizations tend to focus on the process and technology elements of change, because it’s easy to rewrite a process.
 Using Visio, or some other workflow tool like Promap, it’s easy to implement a new system, even though it feels hard at the time.
 But the people side of change is really, really hard.
 And taking people on that journey with you.
 And sustaining that change by making sure those people who have got the skills to be able to manage their jobs in that future environment you’re creating for them, is the bit that most forgotten, the most valuable part of any change journey.